lkorinek/mlops-project/reports/README.md

 Yes, we did manage to write an API for the model using FastAPI, which provides a user-friendly way to expose model functionality.
 The API accepts an input image through the /predict_pneumonia endpoint and uses a trained model to predict whether the chest X-ray indicates "Pneumonia" or "Normal."
 The uploaded image is preprocessed before being passed to the model for prediction.

-Additionally, I incorporated data drift detection using the evidently library.
+Additionally, we incorporated data drift detection using the evidently library.
 The /monitoring endpoint compares embeddings of new input images against a reference dataset of training embeddings to monitor data drift over time.
 This helps ensure that the model's predictions remain reliable as new data is processed.

 In addition, we attempted to incorporate an endpoint that would allow users to select from multiple pretrained and fine-tuned models stored in a Google Cloud Platform (GCP) bucket.
 This would give users the flexibility to switch between models dynamically.
 However, we faced issues with accessing and managing models in the GCP bucket, so we could not verify that this specific part of the implementation works as intended.
 Despite this, the API provides robust functionality for prediction and monitoring.